hathibelagal-dev/instantpolyglot/docs/eng/Haitian_Creole.md

 ## Politeness and Formality

-While Haitian Creole doesn't have a formal "you" like French "vous", politeness is expressed through other means:
+While Haitian Creole doesn’t have a formal “you” like French “vous”, politeness is expressed through other means:

 - Using titles: **Mesye** (Mr.), **Madanm** (Mrs.), **Matmwazèl** (Miss)
   Example: **Bonjou, Mesye Jan.** (Hello, Mr. John.)